Training structure

 (1) Quantum calculations (Hartree Fock, Post-Hartree Fock methods, DFT),

-(2) Force-field modeling (atomistic and coarse-grained),
+(2) Force field-based modeling (atomistic and coarse-grained),

-(3) Hybrid QMM and AACG modeling.
+(3) Hybrid QMMM and AACG modeling.

 Nanomaterials